-Lymphoma itself, and treatments for HL, including chemotherapy and radiotherapy, can increase the risk of infection
+Lymphoma itself, and treatments for NHL, including chemotherapy, immunotherapy and targeted therapies, can increase the risk of infection.

 If you are receiving chemotherapy, you may be at risk of a very low white blood cell count (neutropenia).
-If this is the case, your health care team will tell you what to do if you develop a fever or other symptoms of infection.
-Infections during chemotherapy can be very serious and even fatal if you do not seek medical advice quickly for an assessment and antibiotics.
+If this is the case, your health care team should tell you what to do